 Dr. Van Ittersum served as Erasmus Lecturer in the History and Civilization of The Netherlands and Flanders at Harvard University in autumn 2011, and continued on as Visiting Scholar in the Harvard History Department in spring 2012.
 At Harvard, she investigated Grotius’ role in canon formation in both the early modern and modern periods.
 Her article ‘Confronting Grotius’ Legacy in an Age of Revolution: The Cornets de Groot Family in Rotterdam, 1748-1798’, which appeared in the English Historical Review, examines Grotius’ image as republican hero in the Dutch Republic in the late eighteenth century.
 How Grotius became a founding father of international law in the late nineteenth century –largely as a result of Dutch nationalism, American enthusiasm and the rise of modern international law-- was the topic of a public lecture delivered at Harvard University in November 2011.
-A revised version of her Erasmus lecture is forthcoming as an essay chapter in the OUP Handbook of International Legal Theory, ed.
-Anne Orford.
+A revised version of her Erasmus lecture appeared as an essay chapter in the OUP Handbook of International Legal Theory, ed.
+Anne Orford, in 2016.

 Suggested areas for postgraduate supervision